U.S. official says Washington believes Saudi attacks came from southwest Iran

 Oil prices fell 5% after the news that Saudi production is back, having surged more than 20% at one point on Monday - the biggest intra-day jump since the 1990-91 Gulf crisis over Iraq’s invasion of Kuwait.

+Galip Dalay, a non-resident fellow at the Brookings Doha Center think tank, said the sophistication of the attacks and the fact such an operation would require high-level approval pointed at Tehran.

+“Iran is essentially saying, ‘If I can’t get my oil into international markets, then no one should be able to do it’,” he said.
+“They are basically looking to destabilize an international market that they have been cut out of by U.S. sanctions.”

-Reporting by Parisa Hafezi and Steve Holland; Additional reporting by Reuters teams in London, Dubai, Riyadh, Cairo, Berlin, Paris, Singapore and New Delhi; Writing by Mike Collett-White and Alistair Bell; Editing by Andrew Cawthorne and Howard Goller
+Reporting by Parisa Hafezi and Steve Holland; Additional reporting by Reuters teams in London, Dubai, Riyadh, Cairo, Berlin, Paris, Singapore and New Delhi; Writing by Alistair Bell; Editing by Andrew Cawthorne and Howard Goller